hanazuki/isc-kea.deb/doc/sphinx/arm/stats.rst

 Since Kea 1.6, by default, each statistic holds 20 data points.
-Setting such limit prevent unlimited memory consumption growth.
+Setting such a limit prevents unlimited memory growth.
-There are two ways to define the limts: time based (e.g. keep samples from the last 5 minutes) and size based.
+There are two ways to define the limits: time based (e.g. keep samples from the last 5 minutes) and size based.
 It's possible to change the size based limit by using one of two commands: ``statistic-sample-count-set``, to set size limit for single statistic and ``statistic-sample-count-set-all`` for setting size based limits for all statistics.
-To set time based limit for single statistic use ``statistic-sample-age-set``, and ``statistic-sample-age-set-all`` to set time based limits for all statistics.
+To set time based limits for single statistic use ``statistic-sample-age-set``, and ``statistic-sample-age-set-all`` to set time based limits for all statistics.
-For given statistic only one type of limit can be active.
+For a given statistic only one type of limit can be active.
 It means that storage is limited only by time based limit or size based, never by both of them.